All Episodes

 The elite country club Republicans don't like the pro-lifers in this party.

-It's all about that.
+It's all about that, make no mistake.

-There are other minor little things too.
+There are other minor little things, too.

-But they loved the results they got, and they love going to the conventions because everybody was winning, but they're not the Republican Party, you know, the people are trying to run it now are not and never have been conservative.
+But they're not the Republican Party, you know, the people that are trying to run it now are not and never have been conservative.

 Now, I don't know.